ignite/cli/docs/docs/clients/03-vue.md

 Once you have your blockchain and Vue template set up, the next step is to generate an API client.
-This will allow you to easily interact with your blockchain from your web application, allowing you to retrieve data and make transactions.
+This will allow you to easily interact with your blockchain from your web application, enabling you to retrieve data and make transactions.
 By the end of this tutorial, you will have a fully functional web application that is connected to your own blockchain.